ndatg/toncenter-js/README.md

 ### 📡 Real-time Block Subscriber V2 (Legacy)

-For compatibility with V2 API, you can use `TonSubscriberV2` to monitor blockchain events.
+For compatibility with V2 API, you can use `TonSubscriberV2` to monitor blockchain events from both masterchain and shardchains.

+**Key Improvements:**
+- Fixed shardchain processing for all workchain blocks
+- Automatic rollback when restarting from earlier blocks
+- Race condition protection with atomic Redis operations
+- Enhanced error handling with retry logic

 ```javascript
 import {